Michael L. Dominguez

-Michael Luis Dominguez (born September 4, 1953 in Austin, Texas) retired as the Principal Deputy Under Secretary of Defense for Personnel and Readiness within the United States Department of Defense.
-He has held that position since his confirmation by the United States Senate on July 11, 2006.
+Michael Luis Dominguez (born September 4, 1953 in Austin, Texas) served as the acting United States Secretary of the Air Force in 2005.
+He also served as the United States Assistant Secretary of the Air Force for Manpower and Reserve Affairs from 2001 to 2006.

-Dominguez reports to the Under Secretary of Defense for Personnel and Readiness, and is responsible for "providing staff advice to the Secretary of Defense and Deputy Secretary of Defense for total force management as it relates to manpower; force structure; readiness; reserve component affairs; health affairs; training; and personnel policy and management, including equal opportunity, morale, welfare, recreation, and quality of life matters."
+Dominguez reported to the Under Secretary of Defense for Personnel and Readiness, and was responsible for "providing staff advice to the Secretary of Defense and Deputy Secretary of Defense for total force management as it relates to manpower; force structure; readiness; reserve component affairs; health affairs; training; and personnel policy and management, including equal opportunity, morale, welfare, recreation, and quality of life matters."

 Career

 The child of an Air Force servicemember, Dominguez grew up on bases around the world.
 After graduating in 1975 from the United States Military Academy at West Point, he was commissioned a Second Lieutenant in the United States Army, reported to Vicenza (Italy), then worked varied assignments with the 1st Battalion, 509th Infantry (Airborne) and the Southern European Task Force.

 After leaving the military in 1980, Dominguez went into private business and attended the Stanford Graduate School of Business.
 From June 1983 to September 1988, he worked at the Office of the Secretary of Defense as an analyst for the Program Analysis and Evaluation (PA&E) office.

 From October 1988 to September 1991, he was executive assistant to the Assistant Secretary of Defense for PA&E.

 Dominguez entered the Senior Executive Service in 1991 as PA&E's Director for Planning and Analytical Support, serving until September 1994.
 He oversaw DOD's long-range planning forecast and its $12 billion in annual spending on information technology.
 He also directed the PA&E modernization of computing, communications and modeling infrastructure.
 He joined the Chief of Naval Operations' staff in October 1994 and helped the U.S. Navy develop multi-year programs and annual budgets.
 Dominguez left government in April 1997 to become general manager for a technology service organization, Tech 2000 in Herndon, Virginia.

 In September 1999, he began work at the Center for Naval Analyses, where he organized and directed studies of public policy and program issues.
 In January 2001, he rejoined the staff of the Chief of Naval Operations as assistant director for Space, Information Warfare, and Command and Control.

 From August 2001 until July 2006, Dominguez served as the Assistant Secretary of the Air Force for Manpower and Reserve Affairs.
 That service was interrupted by several months when he served as the acting United States Secretary of the Air Force from March 28 to July 29, 2005.